yunghog/mov-rec/README.md

-# App ro discover movies and shows
+# App to discover movies and shows
 ## Work in progress